codemagic-ci-cd/codemagic-docs/content/yaml/building-a-react-native-app.md

 ---
 title: Building a React Native app
-description: Building an iOS app with YAML
+description: Building an iOS app with YAML.
 weight: 4
 ---